openprov/ssi-consultancy/InteroperabilityTestHarness.md

 This choice solely affects Travis CI and Jenkins configuration.

-The example jobs written for Travis CI and Jenkins use the stable branches from GitHub.
+The example jobs written for Travis CI and Jenkins:

+* ProvPy
+  - GitHub repository stable branch (e.g. 1.3.2) - for ProvToolbox use of prov-compare
+  - GitHub repository latest version (e.g. master) - for ProvPy prov-convert testing under Python 2.7 and 3.4 (since prov-compare works under 3.4 in master but not in 1.3.2)
+* ProvToolbox:
+  - GitHub repository stable branch (i.e. master)

 ### Python versions